httpteruel/httpteruel/README.md

 ## Hi there 👋

-I’m a Software Engineering student at the Instituto Federal do Paraná (IFPR), currently in my third semester.
+I’m a Software Engineering student at the Federal Institute of Paraná (IFPR), currently in my third semester.
 I have a deep passion for computer science and software architecture.

 I’m constantly exploring and learning new technologies, and I have a solid grasp of various programming languages, including Python, Java, HTML, CSS, JavaScript, PHP, and C#.